40 brainstorming techniques to unlock great ideas as a group

 Visual brainstorming techniques can be great right at the start of the idea generation process but they can be equally effective later on when it comes to idea development.
 In this exercise pulled from the design sprint playbook, take your group through a structured ideation process that encourages reflection, quick sketching and a completed idea too.

 Begin by reviewing any existing materials or outputs from earlier exercises before then having your group do a round of Crazy 8’s, where they create eight sketched variations on their idea.
-At this stage, you then then invite participants to finesse their idea and create a final polished sketch to share with the team.
+At this stage, you then invite participants to finesse their idea and create a final polished sketch to share with the team.
 By mixing reflection, ideation and development, this brainstorming technique offers a structured path towards better ideas!

 In this idea generation game, ask your group to imagine it’s twenty years in the future and that your project or organisation has been a huge success.
 Invite each participant to draft a headline and sketch an image for a New York Times feature of this reality.
 Encourage big, bold ideas and debrief by discussing any common themes or ideas before moving onto idea development as a team!